bens4lsu/theskinny-publish/Content/blog2/paella.md

 My annoyed voice kicked in.
 "Yes!  put it right in there," I said, leaning toward the oven and pointing wildly.

 So he did.
-(I'll be fair:  it turns out that he lacked confidence that the ramekin could handle being put right in the hot oven.)
+(I'll be fair:  it turns out that he lacked confidence that the ramekin could handle being put right into the hot oven.)

 And that's it.

 V did nothing else to help on this particular night.

-But, "Me ad my dad made this..."
+But, "Me and my dad made this..."